Meet Our Specialists

 - Transurethral Resection of Prostate (TURP)

-- Wave Therapy
+- Wave Therapy for ED

 - Intravesical Botox for Overactive Bladder

 - Ureteroscopy with Laser Lithotripsy

 - Male Infertility Treatment

 What’s New in Urology: Minimally Invasive Treatment for BPH

 The UroLift® procedure is a short clinic or outpatient procedure that offers rapid relief from symptoms of enlarged prostate.
 There is minimal downtime and absolutely no sexual dysfunction, unlike major surgery.

 - Water Vapor Therapy (Rezum®)

 The Rezum treatment, or Water Vapor Therapy, is a short clinic or outpatient procedure that can treat BPH effectively and prevent progression of disease over time.

 What's Happening in Urology - Recent Blog Posts